githubtraining/reviewing-a-pull-request/responses/another-one.md

 #### Observing the progress

 As a reviewer, there are certain attributes to look for when identifying how to best provide feedback to the author of a pull request.
-For early stage pull request, or "30%" pull request, reviews should focus on the general direction of the changes.
+For early stage pull requests, or "30%" pull requests, reviews should focus on the general direction of the changes.
 Identifying if the pull request's goal is feasible or if the architecture can handle the change is more important than nitpicking the style, polish, or wording of the change.
 However, a "90%" PR is almost finalized, so checking for consistent style, that it is free of error messages, and exceptional cases are handled or at least tracked is vital at this stage.

 Regardless of the stage of the pull request, it is important to prioritize your feedback on the most essential changes, suggest changes for minor issues, and open a separate pull request against the author's branch when suggesting major changes.